michaelglh/MotifNet/README.md

 2. Simulations and Figures

 runsim.sh:

     This runs the process for simulating steady-state response of the EPSV network to generate neuron transfer-function and to estimate variability transfer from the neuron tranfer-function.
     To run simulations, set the flag sim=1
-To generate figure of neuron tranfer-function (Fig1.D-F) and estimated variability transfer(Fig.3), set the flag fig=1
+    To generate figure of neuron tranfer-function (Fig1.D-F) and estimated variability transfer(Fig.3), set the flag fig=1.
+    Processed simulation data is provided in folder /experiments/J25.0-m0.5-r0.0/frs/

 runsamp.sh:

     The runs the process for simulating with sampled inputs from a given covariance matrix To run simulations, set the flag sim=1
     To generate figure of sampled simulations for variability control with variance ratio (Fig.4) and covariance (Fig.5), set the flag fig=1
+    Processed simulation data is provided in folder /experiments/J25.0-m0.5-r0.0/frs/

 By default:

     all simulations are stored in ./data folder all processed data are stored in ./experiments/J25.0-m0.5-r0.0/frs all figures are stored in ./experiments/J25.0-m0.5-r0.0/fig